jfrog/jfrog-cli/README.md

 #### The *version-publish* (vp) command

 ##### Function
-Used for publishing versions in Bintray
+Used for publishing a version in Bintray

 ##### Command options
 This command has no command options.
 It uses however the global options.